-Meeting of: Environment and Regeneration Scrutiny Committee Date of Meeting: Tuesday, 15 June 2021 Relevant Scrutiny Committee: Environment and Regeneration Report Title: Project Zero - Draft Climate Change Challenge Plan Purpose of Report: To enable the Committee to comment on the draft Climate Change Challenge Plan following consultation and prior to consideration by Cabinet Report Owner: Executive Leader and Cabinet Member for Performance and Resources Responsible Officer: Rob Thomas, Managing Director Elected Member and Officer Consultation: Due to the corporate nature of this report, no specific Ward Member consultation has been undertaken Policy Framework: This is a matter for decision by Cabinet
+Meeting of: Cabinet Date of Meeting: Monday, 05 July 2021 Relevant Scrutiny Committee: Corporate Performance and Resources / Environment and Regeneration Report Title: Project Zero - Draft Climate Change Challenge Plan Purpose of Report: To seek approval from Cabinet for the Climate Change Challenge Plan following the consultation process.
+Report Owner: Executive Leader and Cabinet Member for Performance and Resources Responsible Officer: Rob Thomas, Managing Director Elected Member and Officer Consultation: Due to the corporate nature of this report, no specific Ward Member consultation has been undertaken Policy Framework: This is a matter for decision by Cabinet.